Haji Bayram Veli

+He was a follower of the Hanafi Madhhab in jurisprudence and a follower of the Maturidi Aqidah in theology.

 Biography

 Early life

 He lived between 1352 and 1430.
-His original name was Numan, he changed it to Bayram after he met his spiritual leader Somunju Baba during the festival of Eid ul-Adha (called Kurban Bayramı in Turkish).
+His original name was Numan, he changed it to Bayram after he met his spiritual leader Somuncu Baba during the festival of Eid ul-Adha (called Kurban Bayramı in Turkish).

-Haji Bayram was born in small village in Ankara Province, and became a scholar of Islam.
-His life changed after he received instruction in Tasawwuf in the city of Kayseri from Shāikh Hāmeed Hāmeed’ūd-Dīn-ee Wālī, who was actually one of the murshids of the Sāfav’īyyah Tariqah Sheikh Khoja Alā ad-Dīn Alī.

-Pilgrimage and the foundation of his order
+Foundation and spread of Bayrami Order

 The two mystics, Shāikh Hāmeed’ūd-Dīn-ee Wālī (Somunju Baba) and Haji Bayram, were living in the city of Bursa when they made the Hajj (pilgrimage to Mecca) together.
-During this holy journey Hāmeed’ūd-Dīn-ee Wālī continued to teach sufism.
-Shāikh Hāmeed’ūd-Dīn died in 1412 passing his authority to Haji Bayram Wali, who returned to Ankara as the sheikh (leader) of a tariqa called Bayrami.
+During this holy journey Hāmeed’ūd-Dīn-ee Wālī (Somuncu Baba) continued to teach Sufism.
+Shāikh Hāmeed’ūd-Dīn died in 1412 passing his authority to Haji Bayram Wali, who returned to Ankara as the sheikh (leader) of a Sufi Tariqa called Bayrami.
 He built a Dervish lodge on the site in Ankara where his tomb and mosque stand today.
-People came to stay there and learn about sufism.
-The order grew popular with Bayram's successful teaching.
+People came to stay there and learn about Sufism.
+The Bayramiye order grew popular with Bayram's successful teaching.

-Akshemsaddin and Haji Bayram

 The growth of the order perturbed some local authorities; they shared their worries with the Ottoman Sultan Murad II, who called Haji Bayram to Edirne (the capital of the Ottoman Empire at that time).
 The Sultan wanted to test the opinions, doctrine and the patriotism of the order.
 At this time in Anatolia there were many independent Turkish clans with little unity among them.

 Haji Bayram took another scholar, his murid Akshemsaddin (Aqq-Shams’ūd-Dīn) (“Ak” means “The Pure White” in Turkish), with him to Edirne to meet the Sultan.
-Murad soon understood that the complaints against Bayram were merely rumours and Haji Bayram and Akshemseddin stayed for a while in Edirne, lecturing and preaching to the court.
+Murad soon understood that the complaints against Bayram were merely rumours and Haji Bayram and Akshemseddin stayed for a while in Edirne, lecturing and preaching to the Ottoman court.
 He had more private consultations with the Sultan in which they discussed matters of the world, life and the future.

-In particular the Sultan was concerned with the conquest of Constantinople, the Byzantine capital that the armies of Islam had struggled to conquer without success.
+In particular the Sultan was concerned with the conquest of Constantinople, the Byzantine capital that the previous armies of Islam had struggled to conquer without success.
 The Sultan asked Bayram directly, "Who will conquer the city?"
 The reply came: "You will not.
 But this baby shall.
 You and I will not be alive at the time of that conquest.
 But my student Akshemseddin will be there."
-The baby was the Sultan's son, the future Mehmed II, who would conquer the city (which later became known as Istanbul) in 1453 and receive the title Fatih (meaning the conqueror).
+The baby was the Sultan's son, the future Mehmed II, who would conquer the city (which later became known as Istanbul) in 1453 and receive the title Fatih (meaning the conqueror) becoming known as Mehmed the Conqueror.

 Haji Bayram requested that his student Akshemseddin be the teacher of the baby Mehmed, and Sultan Murad agreed.
 Haji Bayram made a few more trips to Edirne until he died in 1430 in Ankara, passing the leadership of his order to Akshemseddin.
 His tomb and the mosque dedicated to him are in Ankara.